pranaysy/ETCPy/README.md

  - `hypothesis`

 ### Installation
-Skip the first step if environment is already available:
+Skip the first step if an environment is already available:
 1. Create a fresh `conda` or `pip`/`virtualenv`-based environment with `numpy` and `cython` packages.
 Choose an appropriate name instead of `myenv`.
     ```bash
     conda create -n myenv python numpy cython